My Ideal LiteSpeed Cache Settings for WordPress Websites

 LiteSpeed Cache

 LiteSpeed Cache is a built-in caching solution for LiteSpeed web servers, known for their exceptional speed and efficiency.
-This means that LSCache is specifically designed to work with LiteSpeed servers, resulting in faster and more efficient page loading times.
-LSCache offers a range of features, including page caching, database optimization, image optimization, and lazy loading.
-Additionally, it provides advanced features like Edge Side Includes (ESI) and HTTP/3 support, which can further improve website performance.
+Thus, LSCache is specifically designed to work with LiteSpeed servers, resulting in faster and more efficient page loading times.

 WP Rocket